-Pond, container pond, wet bog & moist planting schemes
+Pond, wet bog & moist planting schemes prepared for you by us

-Two Muddy Bog collections for waterlogged soil and two Moist Plant collections for areas that retain dampness .
+Also Muddy Bog schemes for waterlogged soil and Moist Plant schemes for areas that retain dampness for multiples of 1 square metre of soil area.

 Our schemes all aim to give you a spread of interest across the seasons and of heights and growth types.